rlancer/super-share/README.md

 **This system automatically changes certain file permissions to include Anyone with the link can view**

-+ Shares take the URL pattern; share.example.com/file-title
++ share.example.com/file-title URL pattern
 + No Google Drive branding
 + Runs on Google App Engine
 + Will easily run within the free daily App Engine quota
-+ Open Source with the MIT License feel free to fork it and customize it
++ Open Source with the MIT License.
+Feel free to fork it and customize it

 Demos
 + [Picture](http://share.robertlancer.com/KoreanBBQ.jpg)